topheman/twitter-stream-channels/README.md

 * First : check your credentials.
 * Second : have tried too many times to connect ?
 Wait a couple of minutes.

 If this persists, you can file an issue.
 But know that the twitter-stream-channels modules doesn't handle itself the network layer.
-I relies on [twit](https://github.com/ttezel/twit) for this part, so check if that doesn't come from it.
-If twit is upgraded with fixes, I will upgrade mu module.
+It relies on [twit](https://github.com/ttezel/twit) for this part, so check if that doesn't come from it.
+If twit is upgraded with fixes, I will upgrade my module.

 ####Can I also use this module for other parts of the Twitter API than only streams ?